eclipse-cdt-cloud/theia-trace-extension/doc/adr/0011-tsp-analysis-api.md

 ### Easier to do

-This will introduce new TSP endpoints and it's a a completely new feature for trace viewers supporting supporting these endpoints in the front-end and server back-end.
+This will introduce new TSP endpoints and it's a completely new feature for trace viewers supporting supporting these endpoints in the front-end and server back-end.
 Once implemented, it will greatly enhance the feature capabilities of the whole application.
-It will help end-users to define their custom analysis and visualization defintions, and allow them to get such features faster than having to write code in the server application, compile and re-deploy the server afterwards.
+It will help end-users to define their custom analysis and visualization definitions as well as other server side configurations, and allow them to get such features faster than having to write code in the server application, compile and re-deploy the server afterwards.
 This will reduce troubleshooting times for the end-users.

 ### More difficult